eduvpn/documentation/README.md

 the RPMs you generate on your trusted development machine or have some other secure way to deploy the packages.

-To sign the RPMs configure `gpg` on your system and put the following in `${HOME}/.rpmmacros`:

-    %_signature gpg
-    %_gpg_name fkooman@tuxed.net

-Install `rpm-sign` and run `rpm` to sign all RPMs:

-    $ sudo yum -y install rpm-sign
-    $ rpm --addsign ${HOME}/rpmbuild/RPMS/noarch/*.rpm

 # Configuration
-Both `vpn-cert-service` and `vpn-user-portal` will have a working configuration on installation.
-But you SHOULD update the configuration files in `/etc/vpn-user-portal` and `/etc/vpn-cert-service` to suit your environment.
+Both `vpn-cert-service` and `vpn-user-portal` will have a working configuration file on installation.
+But you SHOULD update the configuration files in `/etc/vpn-user-portal` and `/etc/vpn-cert-service` to suit your environment if needed.
-Do not forget to update the passwords and Apache configuration of both `vpn-cert-service` and `vpn-user-portal`.

-You then need to run the database iniialization scripts:
+You then need to run the database initialization scripts:

     $ sudo -u apache vpn-cert-service-init
     $ sudo -u apache vpn-user-portal-init

+Do not forget to update the passwords and Apache configuration of both `vpn-cert-service` and `vpn-user-portal`.
 To generate a password hash you can use this:

     $ vpn-cert-service-generate-password-hash mySecretPass

-You can add the hash to `/etc/vpn-cert-service/config.ini` and the plaintext value to `/etc/vpn-user-portal/config.ini`.
+You can add the hash to `/etc/vpn-cert-service/config.ini` and the plain text value to `/etc/vpn-user-portal/config.ini`.

 # SAML configuration